White-IT-Solutions/TattooDirectory/docs/HLD Doc Tattoo Artist Directory MVP.md

 ## **3.11.
 Github Actions**

-These services form the CI/CD pipeline that automates the build, testing, and deployment of the application to staging and production environments.
+These services form the CI/CD pipeline that automates the build, testing, and deployment of the application to dev/staging and production environments.

 ## **3.12.
 AWS CloudWatch**